Viih Tube

 Vitória di Felice Moraes (born Vitória Felício Moraes; 18 August 2000), known professionally as Viih Tube, is a Brazilian YouTuber and writer.
-She became known by her teen videos posted on YouTube.
+She became known for her teen videos posted on YouTube.

 Early life

 Vitória Di Felice Moraes (formerly Vitória Felício Moraes) was born on 18 August 2000, in Sorocaba, in the interior of the State of São Paulo.
 Daughter of Viviane Di Felice and Fabiano Moraes, she started her career at the age of 11 on the internet and began to be recognized in 2014.
 Gradually, she got thousands of subscribers on her channel, receiving media attention for her playful communication towards the teenage audience, addressing topics such as relationships, professional vocation and student aesthetics, acquiring commercial success and becoming a web celebrity.

 Viih Tube said in an interview, "I have always liked television and wanted to have real viewers.
 I also wanted to teach what I know and the things I like.
 The idea came about because I was lonely a lot and had nothing to do."